Swiss Household Panel

 Data collection started in 1999 with a sample of 5,074 households containing 12,931 household members.
 In 2004 a second sample of 2,538 households with a total of 6,569 household members was added; and since 2013 the SHP contains a third sample of 4’093 households and 9’945 individuals.

-Currently the SHP database holds information on the years 1999 to 2013.
+The SHP database holds information since 1999.
 The data from the Swiss Household Panel are freely available for the scientific community (see Data/Support).

 LIVES Cohort Study and SHP LIVES – Vaud